 If your individual tax balance due is just a "one shot" thing, or you don't want to go through the process of the EFTPS application, and you want to use a credit card to make your tax payment, you also have options.
-You can check out Official Payments Corporation or Phone Charge, Inc. to make your tax payments via credit card.
+You can check out Official Payments Corporation to make your tax payments via credit card.

 Just the tip of the iceberg

 You can visit the IRS website and download publications, regulations, forms, instructions, questions and answers on many tax topics, general information, and even IRS statistics.
 The IRS has taken great strides to provide electronic products and services to taxpayers and tax pros.
 So make sure to check out the IRS website and see what's available for you to make your tax life just a little bit easier.

 This article was originally published on Feb.
 13, 2004.
 It has been updated.